Updated May 2021

-DR solutions are an integral part of an enterprise’s security posture and without them, an environment is left with many blind spots.
-That is why so many companies will invest in a reputable EDR solution such as VMware Carbon Black, SentinelOne, or Crowdstrike.
+DR solutions offer security tools that serve an integral part of an enterprise’s security posture and without them, an environment is left with many blind spots.
+That is why so many companies will invest in a reputable Endpoint Detection and Response (EDR) solution such as VMware Carbon Black, SentinelOne, or Crowdstrike.
 Unfortunately, these tools do not self-manage and are not plug and play solutions to protect your endpoints.
-Today, we’ll focus on Carbon Black specifically.
+Today, we’ll focus on Carbon Black specifically, a top EDR solution.
 These four tips will help you and your organization get the most value and enhanced security out of your Carbon Black instance.

 1. Break down silos: Get to know your environment’s architecture and key personnel.

 To be able to detect and proactively identify actions that are abnormal, you need to understand what normal looks like on an endpoint and how the endpoint should be communicating with other endpoints.
-One major challenge in threat hunting within an EDR solution is detecting abnormal behaviors and actions on a host that indicate reconnaissance and attacks.
+One major challenge in threat hunting within an EDR security solution is being able to detect and respond to abnormal behaviors and actions on a host that indicate reconnaissance and attacks.
 To do this, you need to have a solid understanding of the architecture as a whole, as well as at a granular level to identify where potential vulnerabilities could be in the environment and how threat actors can exploit these vulnerabilities.

 In addition to knowing the technical aspects of a company’s environment, it is essential to develop relationships with key personnel inside and outside of the IT and cybersecurity departments to further understand what normal activity looks like as opposed to what anomalous activity looks like.